 I saw a nearby bench in the distance, so I turned toward it hoping to rest my cold feet underneath its comfort.
 It laid between a rickety bridge and another trodden path that branched out towards the street.
 It looked so welcoming as I searched for the strength to lift my weary feet three more steps.

 My claw-like hands moved up and down my wrinkled forehead as the grinding of my teeth became the only sound I could hear.
 The path the others wanted me to follow was widening with every thought of failure laughing its way to the surface of my soul.

 My violent hands became forceful while l scratched the top of my head so hard the marks would have been visible from the gloomy sky above.
 I had such a feeling of anger boiling over that I slapped my hands on my knees and looked at the clouds.
 I shook my head in frustration as I exhaled.

 Sitting on the top of a lamp post directly over the bridge lay a blackbird.
 I wasn’t frightened when I saw him, I was angry.
 It was almost like he was sitting there mocking me.
-He didn’t make a sound, but I could feel discontent as my voice echoed through the thick trees.
-I internally screamed at the bird to fly away, but he continued to mock me with his lack of movement.
-I was so full of rage as he flapped his dirty feathers.
+He didn’t make a sound, but I felt discontent as my voice echoed through the thick trees.
+I screamed at the bird to fly away, but he continued to sit and mock me with his lack of movement.
+I was so full of rage when he finally flapped his dirty feathers.

 I wanted to test the ability of my mind and forcefully get him to fly to the adjacent lamp post to my left.
 I wanted to prove to myself that the path I was following was the way.
 If I could get the bird to move with a thought, it would validate the outrageous claims that I had control over my physical environment.

-I attempted to visualize the bird flying to the nearby lamp post and even tried to get inside of his head to demand him to relocate.
+I visualize the bird flying to the nearby lamp post and even tried to get inside of his head to demand him to relocate.
 It seems ridiculous, but I was so fed up with the lack of movement in my own life I was willing to try anything to regain my faith.
 I sat with my sunken eyes closed for what seemed like an eternity, but each time I looked up, he remained stationed at his post.

 I decided my attempts were futile and in another moment of self-defeat, I looked in his direction and softly yelled the words I give up.

 It became a game as I marched one by one.
 With each forward step, I grew dissident.
 The beauty of the landscape surrounding my actions and the passion behind the dream placed inside my heart was too vital for me to give up just yet.
-I decided to push forward and see where this mysterious road would take me.
+I decided I would continue to push forward and see where this mysterious road would take me.

 Resting on a lamp post a hundred feet away from the bridge over troubled water stood the same blackbird.
 He wasn’t silent anymore but echoed a series of loud caws in my direction.

 I immediately froze in my footprints unable to move in any direction.
-All I could do was stare at the mixture of sounds vibrating down into my being.
+All I could do was stare while the mixture of sounds vibrated down into my being.
 Every time I thought he would fly away, he got louder.
 Every time I tried to move his improvised song invited me to listen.
 I stood in disbelief as I watched him for over a minute.
-I couldn’t believe what I was seeing.
+I couldn’t believe what I was experiencing.
 Was this the same blackbird I yelled at moments before?

 I took a breath and listened to his musical voice calling to me from above.
 It wasn’t the direction I asked him to move, but as I exhaled, I felt connected to his presence.
-When I stopped forcing his movement, I was free to experience his song.
+When I stopped forcing his movement, I was free to hear his song.

 We were moving into a little two-bedroom apartment close to my family as the house we were renting was in the process of being sold.
 I only had a couple of clients I was working with at the time, so I decided to ramp up my small business.
 I spent a week sending out emails to potential clients and prospects trying to bring in enough cash to keep my dream alive.

-She was currently unemployed and taking care of her sick father after her mothers passing.
+She was currently unemployed and taking care of her sick father after her mother’s passing.
 She knocked on every door and put out hundreds of resumes but couldn’t find any work.
 Her email response was a series of explanations of why she couldn’t get a break in life.

-As I read her lengthy email, I couldn’t help but notice all the negative I am statements that infected her words.
+Reading her lengthy email, I couldn’t help but notice all the negative I am statements that infected her words.
 I decided to take off my business attire and find a way to change her thinking.
 I crafted a detailed email to send back to give her hope and let her know she wasn’t alone.
 I wanted her to see that life can be great once she had faith good things were possible.

-Later that night I was checking my email to see if I had any bites from potential clients, but the only email highlighted was from the same women.
-She was so grateful for my encouraging words and told me she was putting her situation in Gods hands.
+Later that night I was checking my email to see if I had any bites from potential clients, but the only email was from the same women.
+She was so grateful for my encouraging words and told me she was putting her situation in God’s hands.
 At the end of the email, she asked me a question that shocked me.
 She asked if I was a Christian.

-I stood up from the kitchen table a little confused because I didn’t make any references to Jesus in my email.
+I stood up from the kitchen table confused because I didn’t make any references to Jesus in my email.
 Her question seemed odd to me.
-I emailed her back and told her I wasn’t a Christian, but I did believe in a power that connects us all.
+I emailed her back and told her I wasn’t a Christian, but that I did believe in a power that connects us all.
 I even sent her a copy of my book.

 I woke up the next morning and grabbed my phone to see if any prospects had responded to my proposal, but the only message waiting for me was from the same women again.
 She had read my book cover to cover and explained to me how much of a blessing it was for her.